swiadek/pixel-perfecter-sketch-plugin/README.md

 # Pixel Perfecter

 This is a _very_ simple Sketch plugin that helps you find layers that have float (pixel imperfect) `X`, `Y`, `width` or `height` properties.
-It's will help you keep your documents cleaner, and keep your design specs tight.
+It will help you keep your documents cleaner, and keep your design specs tight.

 There are two functions available in the plugin: